Process-Centric Analysis of Agentic Software Systems: Experiments

 \textbf{AmbiguousTarget} captures cases where the specified old string appears multiple times in the file, leading to ambiguity about which occurrence should be replaced.
 Figure~\ref{fig:edit_failure_modes}-c illustrates an example of this, where multiple identical \texttt{ if} statements cause the editor to fail in applying the replacement deterministically, showing a key limitation of string-based editing mechanisms.

-As mentioned, we formalized the identified patterns and searched them in $4000$ studied \approach.
+We formalized the identified patterns and searched them in $4000$ studied \approach.
 Figure~\ref {fig:loc-ineff} summarizes the distribution of four localization inefficiency patterns across all agents and models for resolved (Figure~\ref {fig:loc-ineff}-a) and unresolved instances (Figure~\ref {fig:loc-ineff}-b).
-The percentages below the Venn diagrams show the percentage of instances that had at least one of the localization inefficiency patterns.
+The percentages below the Venn diagrams show the instances that had at least one of the localization inefficiency patterns.

 An important observation is that inefficiencies, although to a lesser extent, are prevalent in resolved instances as well.
 This highlights the importance of process-centric analysis to raise awareness about the behavior of agents.
 Unresolved cases often involve multiple inefficiency patterns within a single trajectory.
 Interestingly, stronger models such as Claude Sonnet 4 achieve higher success rates yet exhibit more of these patterns.
 Manual analysis suggests that the model tends to engage in extended internal reasoning before producing a solution.
 Although this can be helpful when solving difficult problems (as evidenced by the model's higher success rate), it also leads to inefficiency when the additional steps do not contribute to better solutions.